VictorFMag/Dont-get-hacked/README.md

 This is a web game I programmed to practice some skills.
-Some time after programming it, I evolved a lot my programming skills, but I decided to leave this code the exact way I programmed it the firt time, as a memory of how much I evolved during time.
-Please enjoy it!
+Some time after programming it, I evolved a lot my programming skills, but I decided to leave this code the exact way it was programmed in the first time, as a reference of how much I evolved during time.

 Music credits: Mittsies - Vitality